The internet has evolved over the years.

-You want some?
+Do you want some?
 Go get some.

-You want traffic?
+Do you want traffic?
 Go out and get it.

 Here are two ways.
 The first is guest blogging.
 That’s right, take that valuable content that you created and share it with others whose audience could use that kind of content AND will find VALUE in it.

 For example, let’s say that you created a special type of fishing lure.
 The kind that will get ANY and ALL kinds of fish, but you’re new to the scene.

 So you create a neat little infographic on WHY it works so well, how it works and all the kinds of fish you can catch.
 So you write a short piece on it and reach out to fishing blogs to “Guest Post” it.